culturing/poems/Poems/The Enduring and Unchanging Dao.md

 And do step cautiously \
 through darkened rooms,\
-but listen for that horn.
+and listen for that horn.

 *14 September 2020*